rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Jesus said to her, Everyone who drinks of this water will be thirsty again, ^0413

-but whoever drinks of the water that I will give him will never be thirsty again.
+but whoever drinks of the water that I will give him will never be thirsty forever.
 The water that I will give him will become in him a spring of water welling up to eternal life. ^0414

 The woman said to him, Sir, give me this water, so that I will not be thirsty or have to come here to draw water. ^0415

 Jesus said to her, Go, call your husband, and come here. ^0416

 The woman answered him, I have no husband.
-Jesus said to her, You are right in saying, I have no husband; ^0417
+Jesus said to her, You are right in saying, 'I have no husband'; ^0417

 for you have had five husbands, and the one you now have is not your husband.
 What you have said is true. ^0418